People

 Michael Freedberg

 Dr. Freedberg is an Assistant Professor in the Department of Kinesiology and Health Education.
-His expertise is in the cognitive neuroscience of learning and memory.
-Dr. Freedberg uses multimodal neuroscientific techniques, including repetitive transcranial magnetic stimulation (rTMS), functional magnetic resonance imaging (fMRI), and behavioral tasks, to develop targeted treatments to rescue memory in healthy older adults and patients with neurological disorders.
+He is an expert in the cognitive neuroscience of learning and memory.
+Dr. Freedberg uses multimodal neuroscientific approaches involving repetitive transcranial magnetic stimulation (rTMS), functional magnetic resonance imaging (fMRI), and behavioral tasks to understand the organization of the brain’s memory networks in order to develop targeted treatments to rescue memory in patients with neurological and mental health disorders.

 Graduate Students